MaxPiLab/handson-iot-raspberrypi/doc/linux_basic.md

 **cat**

-Lists the contents of file(s).Can be used to list the contents of multiple files, i.e. cat *.txt will list the contents of all .txt files in the current directory.
+Lists the contents of file(s).
+Can be used to list the contents of multiple files, i.e. cat *.txt will list the contents of all .txt files in the current directory.

 **head**